heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __storage_list (user_id, bucket, collection, limit, cursor)__

 You can list records in a collection and page through results.
-The records returned can be filter to those owned by the user or "" for public records which aren't owned by a user.
+The records returned can be filtered to those owned by the user or "" for public records which aren't owned by a user.

 _Parameters_